-- a) This licence is compulsory for all fencers taking part in any official competition of the F.I.E.
-No entry will be valid if a competitor does not have a valid licence for the current year. - b) This licence is also compulsory for the following persons: - Members of the Executive Committee and of the commissions of the F.I.E.; - All officials designated for the World Championships and Olympic Games; and - All A or B referees of the F.I.E.
+- a) This licence is compulsory for all fencers taking part in any official competition of the FIE No entry will be valid if a competitor does not have a valid licence for the current year. - b) This licence is also compulsory for the following persons: - Members of the Executive Committee and of the commissions of the FIE; - All officials designated for the World Championships and Olympic Games; and - All A or B referees of the FIE - b) This licence is also compulsory for the following persons: - Members of the Executive Committee, of the Commissions, Councils and Ethics Committee of the FIE; - All officials designated for the World Championships and Olympic Games; - All A or B referees of the FIE; and - All coaches at an official competition of the FIE.